karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 Unlike Windows, there is no need to copy any Raylib library to the root of this repo.

-#### Important note on Linux

-The Raylib bindings are currently a bit broken regarding shared libraries, there is this PR that is trying to fix it: https://github.com/odin-lang/Odin/pull/3369.

-So this will work nicely out of the box when that is corrected & merged, what you should be able to do at the moment as a workaround is go into the `vendor/raylib/raylib.odin` file and change the `"linux/libraylib.so.500"` to `"linux/libraylib.so"`.

 ## Sublime Text

 There's sublime project called `project.sublime-project` in case you use Sublime Text.
 It comes with a build system, you should be able to open the project, select the build system (Main Menu -> Tools -> Build System -> Game template) and then compile + run the game by pressing F7/Ctrl+B/Cmd+B. Edit the project file to change the name of the build system.